toxster/picdump/README.md

 Processes images sent to a mailgun adress and and stores them on S3, hey! - it can show the pictures too! :)

-The application is divided into 2 different roles, SOA style to allow for easy scaling by adding HAProxy or equivalent infront and distributing the load among the nodes.
+The application is divided into 2 (or 3) different roles, SOA style to allow for easy scaling by adding HAProxy or equivalent infront and distributing the load among the nodes.

-1. web/api
+1. web/api (can be split up easily for scalability)
 1. workers

 The application uses redis for it's main database, ofc. redis should be setup in a redundant manner.